 We are now accepting applications for the new Master of Arts Program in Women’s and Gender Studies at the Graduate Center, CUNY.
-For consideration in our Fall 2020 class, we are accepting applications until January 15th, 2020.
+For consideration in our Fall 2021 class, we have extended the final deadline to May 15, 2021.

 - 30 credits, including 4 CORE COURSES and 5 elective courses selected from any related courses taught at the Graduate Center.

 - Completion of either a research-based thesis of 30-50 pages, OR an internship (non-government organization, policy center, United Nations agency, and the like), with a final written report.

 Someone attending full-time could complete the degree in 1.5 years.
 Part-time students will have up to 4 years to complete the degree.

 This course provides a broad overview of the issues and critical texts of feminist theory.
 The instructor will use an interdisciplinary approach to consider some of the major questions, methodologies, and findings of Women’s Studies Scholarship.
 The course will cover a selection of theoretical texts from multiple disciplines, both classic and contemporary.
 In addition, students will explore the ways in which the field of women’s studies has raised new questions and brought new perspectives to those areas where the humanities and social and behavioral sciences intersect, with material which is interdisciplinary in nature and frequently poses a challenge to conventional disciplinary boundaries.